 Benefits of Raising and Breeding Aseel Chicken

 - They offer you high rewards compared to their low maintenance.
-Because they are aggressive birds, they take good care of themselves under no supervision.
+Because they are aggressive birds, they take good care of themselves without supervision.
 Just remember to watch out for any fights.

 - They are very friendly with children and play with them with enough domestication.